eric-brechemier/i18n/README.md

-lists of values: `getValue( "firstName" )` returns a different value in the list `[ "Jeanne", "Pierre" ]` in each call, and returns either a null value or an empty string to include or omit templates for the parts of the list: `getValue( "FirstName.NotLast" )` return the empty string to skip the middle part of the last because `"Pierre"` is the last item, while `getValue( "FirstName.Last" )` returns a null value to let the template `"FirstName.Last"` be rendered on the last item.
+lists of values: `getValue( "firstName" )` returns a different value in the list `[ "Jeanne", "Pierre" ]` in each call, and returns either a null value or an empty string to include or omit templates for the parts of the list: `getValue( "FirstName.NotLast" )` returns the empty string to skip the middle part of the template because `"Pierre"` is the last item in the list, while `getValue( "FirstName.Last" )` returns a null value to let the template `"FirstName.Last"` be rendered on the last item.

 APPLICATION PROGRAMMING INTERFACE FOR INTERNATIONALIZATION (I18N API)
 ---------------------------------------------------------------------